Simon-Heck/VATSIM-Strip-Printer/README.md

   * Technical Advisor: Zackaria B.

 # TODO:
-  * Don't print the barcode for A80 SAT departures
   * Add more comments and documentation
   * Make starting text prompts easier to understand
   * Print Sigmets